Yuanyuan-Yuan/GCert/experiments/README.md

 For stylized mutations, you need to train the generative model following the cycle-consistency (which is proposed in CycleGAN).
 The official Pytorch implementation of CycleGAN is provided [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 You can smoothly set up everything following the official documents.

-For different artistical styles, we the style files provided [here](https://github.com/rgeirhos/Stylized-ImageNet).
+For different artistical styles, we use the style files provided [here](https://github.com/rgeirhos/Stylized-ImageNet).

 For weather-filters, we use the simulated filters provided by [imgaug](https://github.com/aleju/imgaug).
 The implementations are given in `mutation.py`.
 Below is an example of the foggy mutation.